situmtech/situm-android-getting-started/README.md

 ### <a name="positioning"></a> Start the positioning

-To start the positioning we need a building so, first you will need to obtain a building, You can check the code to obtain a building in [Get buildings information](#communicationmanager).
+In order to start the indoor positioning within a building, we will need to obtain this building first.
+In order to do that, please refer to the previous section: [Get buildings' information](#communicationmanager).

-Start positioning will allow the app to retrieve the location of the smartphone within this building.
-To do this you need to create a location request indicating the building where you want to start the positioning:
+Then, in order to retrieve the location of the smartphone within this building, you will need to create a location request indicating the building where you want to start the positioning:

 ```java
 LocationRequest locationRequest = new LocationRequest.Builder()